 If you have some basic sewing skills, this project shows how to make a pleather cover for golf clubs.
 Of course, you have the option to use pleather or leather, but remember to use the right sewing-machine needles for either one.

 If you learn how to knit you can be creative in so many wonderful ways.
-A few basic stitches are really all that you need to know if you want to knit blankets and cushion covers, and as you become more confident you can move onto more difficult stitches and start making your own fashion accessories.
+A few basic stitches are really all that you need to know if you want to knit blankets and cushion covers.

 Green Wedding Shoes designs for weddings, and as part of the design process they are often called upon to come up with unique wedding decor ideas.
 This string art heart is one of those decor projects.
 I think it would also look good on a bedroom wall.